Twelfth Doctor

-The Twelfth Doctor is an incarnation of the Doctor, the protagonist of the BBC science fiction television series Doctor Who.
+The Twelfth Doctor is an incarnation of the Doctor, the protagonist of the British science fiction television series Doctor Who.
 He is portrayed by Scottish actor Peter Capaldi in three series as well as four specials.
-As with previous incarnations of the Doctor, the character has also appeared in other Doctor Who spin-offs.
-Capaldi's portrayal of the Twelfth Doctor has been met with praise.
+As with previous incarnations of the Doctor, the character has also appeared in other Doctor Who spin-offs both during and after the character's televised appearances.

 Within the series' narrative, the Doctor is a millennia-old alien Time Lord from the planet Gallifrey who travels in time and space in the TARDIS, frequently with companions.
-At the end of life, the Doctor regenerates; as a result, the physical appearance and personality of the Doctor changes.
-Capaldi's portrayal of the Doctor is a spiky, brusque, contemplative, and pragmatic character who conceals his emotions in the course of making tough and sometimes ruthless decisions.
+When they are about to die, the Doctor regenerates; as a result, the physical appearance and personality of the Doctor changes.
+Capaldi's portrayal of the Doctor starts out as a spiky, brusque, contemplative, and pragmatic character who conceals his emotions in the course of making tough and sometimes ruthless decisions.
 Over time, he becomes kinder, compassionate, and more openly showcases his selflessness.
+Preceded in regeneration by the Eleventh Doctor (Matt Smith), he is followed by the Thirteenth Doctor (Jodie Whittaker).